Quintus Caecilius Metellus Pius: Sertorian War

 Sometime during his consulship, Quintus Sertorius, an opponent of Sulla, established himself in Hispania and began a rebellion against the Senate.
-In 80 BC, after Sertorius had defeated Lucius Fufidius, the governor of Hispania Ulterior, the Senate decided to send Metellus Pius once his term as consul had ended.
-Upgrading Hispania Ulterior to a consular province, they dispatched Metellus Pius to take charge of the war against Sertorius.
-Arriving in Hispania in 79 BC Metellus Pius established his bases at Metellinum (today Medellín), Castra Caecilia (today Cáceres), Viccus Caecilius, at the Sierra de Gredos, and at Caeciliana, near Setúbal.
+In 80 BC, after Sertorius had defeated Lucius Fufidius, the governor of Hispania Ulterior, the Senate decided to send Metellus once his term as consul had ended.
+Upgrading Hispania Ulterior to a consular province, they dispatched Metellus to take charge of the war against Sertorius.
+Arriving in Hispania in 79 BC Metellus established his bases at Metellinum (today Medellín), Castra Caecilia (today Cáceres), Viccus Caecilius, at the Sierra de Gredos, and at Caeciliana, near Setúbal.

-From the start, it was clear that Metellus Pius was outclassed by the brilliant Sertorius suffering repeated defeats through Sertorius’ use of guerrilla tactics.
+From the start, it was clear that Metellus was outclassed by the brilliant Sertorius suffering repeated defeats through Sertorius’ use of guerrilla tactics.
 His legate Thorius (probably Lucius Thorius Balbus) −dispatched to come to the assistance of the governor of Hispania Citerior, Marcus Domitius Calvinus− was defeated by Sertorius (79 BC).
 After Thorius's defeat Metellus decided to take on Sertorius himself.
 Metellus was a solid if unspectacular general, under normal circumstances he would have easily trounced his opponent with his superior forces, but now he was pitted against the tactically brilliant Sertorius.
 Plutarch describes the unequal campaign which followed:

 After an unsuccessful push towards the Tagus in 79 BC, and suffering a defeat by Sertorius at Lacobriga in 78 BC, Pius was forced to ask for help from Lucius Manlius, the governor of Gallia Transalpina, but Manlius was defeated by Sertorius's legate Lucius Hirtuleius upon entering the Iberian peninsula and had to retreat.
 The end result was that an exhausted Metellus was pushed out of his province (Hispania Ulterior).
 Metellus probably had a security problem.
 Sertorius was rumored to have many spies in his camp.
 On a later occasion a young officer asked Metellus the intention behind one of his order.
 He retorted: "If the shirt on my back knew what I have in mind, I would take it off and throw it into the fire."

-When the consuls of 78 BC declined to join Metellus Pius as proconsuls once their terms ended, the Senate in late 77 BC, hearing of Pius' ongoing reverses at the hands of Sertorius, decided to send Gnaeus Pompeius Magnus with a large army to give Pius what assistance he could, while Pius' governorship was prorogued.
+When the consuls of 78 BC declined to join Metellus as proconsuls once their terms ended, the Senate in late 77 BC, hearing of Metellus' ongoing reverses at the hands of Sertorius, decided to send Gnaeus Pompeius Magnus with a large army to give Metellus what assistance he could, while Pius' governorship was prorogued.
 Both men worked well together, but were hard pressed to win any encounter with Sertorius himself.
 With Pompey's arrival in 76 BC, Sertorius turned his attention to him, inflicting severe losses on the Pompeian army at the Battle of Lauron.
 Unfortunately for Sertorius, his legates were not able to contain Metellus, and he arrived just in time to save Pompey.
 Against Sertorius's legates Metellus and Pompey had more success.
 In 75 BC, Pompey defeated Sertorius's legates Marcus Perperna and Gaius Herennius at the Battle of Valentia while Metellus defeated Hirtuleius at the Battle of Italica.